Frankfurt’s Hidden Gems: Secret Spots You Need to Explore

 1. Bockenheimer Warte U-Bahn Station

-Bockenheimer Warte U-Bahn is designed as a nod to surrealist art, whose main purpose is to surprise.
-The sharp contrasts between the skyscrapers in the background and this unexpected spot give definitely a unique picture!
+The entrance of the Bockenheimer Warte subway is designed as a nod to surrealist art, whose main purpose is only to surprise.
+Shaped like a half-buried tram crashing into the ground, this place is also one of Frankfurt’s most Instagram-worthy spots.
+The contrast between the skyscrapers in the background and this unexpected spot give definitely a unique picture!

 2. Taunusanlage & Bockenheimer Anlage

-Bockenheimer Anlage behind the Opera Building is a smaller park that hides a beautiful pond with many benches to sit and enjoy the surroundings.
-Both, nestled between the skyscrapers of Frankfurt’s banking district, are a peaceful green oasis.
+The Taunusanlage is a scenic stretch from the Taunustor to the Alte Oper with hilly meadows, monuments, statues, and art pieces.
+Bockenheimer Anlage, behind the Opera building, is a smaller park that hides a beautiful pond with many benches to sit and enjoy the surroundings.
+Both, nestled between the skyscrapers of Frankfurt’s banking district, offer a peaceful escape.

 3. Galeria Kaufhof Rooftop Terrace